josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🇵🇸_Palestine_Factchecking/🍉_Current_Events/🇺🇸_sanctions_governance_questions_for_mr_huckabee.md

 **say that.**

-That would at least we could discuss you actual concerns, then.
+That way, at least we could discuss your actual concerns.

 Finally, quite frankly, I am reticent to take advice about the conduct and dignity of a Jewish man from, respectfully, an administration who championed a "Board of Peace" which has remained incapable of getting anaesthesia for children undergoing traumatic amputation as a result of aerial payload and UXO, despite the fact the only physical barriers are the border crossing and the armed occupation soldiers.